 Equals has banking relationships with a number of banks and liquidity providers.
 We are in regular - often daily - contact with these and at all times adhere to the rules and customs imposed on us by these banks.
-The principal banking/liquidity partners we have include: Citibank, Barclays, NatWest, Crown Agents Bank, Blackrock, Valitor, Suden and Velocity.
+The principal banking/liquidity partners we have include: Barclays, Citibank, NatWest, Crown Agents Bank, Blackrock, Valitor, Sucden, Velocity along with funds held at the Bank of England.